On the Parameterized Complexity of Learning First-Order Logic: Preliminaries

 In the worst case, all pairs \(Z_i,Z_{i+1}\) differ by exactly one element and we actually need \(p=|X|-1\) which implies that \(|Z_p|=1\).
 This case can be reached when each \(x_i\) is at position \(3^{i-1}r\) on a path and \(x_1\in Z_i\) for all \(i\). \end{proof}

 \subparagraph*{Nowhere Dense Graphs} Let \(G\) be a graph and \(r,s > 0\).
 The \emph{\((r,s)\)-splitter game} on \(G\) is played by two players called \emph{Connector} and \emph{Splitter}.
 The game is played in a sequence of at most \(s\) \emph{rounds}.
 We let \(G_0 \coloneqq G\).
 In round \(i+1\) of the game, Connector picks a vertex \(v_{i+1} \in V(G_i)\), and Splitter answers by picking \(w_{i+1} \in \neighbr{G_i}{v_i}\).
 We let \(G_{i+1} \coloneqq G_i[\neighbr{G_i}{v_{i+1}} \setminus \{w_{i+1}\}]\).
-Splitter \emph{wins} if \(G_{i+1} = \emptyset\), otherwise the play continues.
+Splitter \emph{wins} if \(G_{i+1} = \emptyset\); otherwise the play continues.

-\begin{fact}[\cite{grokresie17}] A class \(\C\) of graphs is nowhere dense if for every \(r > 0\) there is an \(s > 0\) such that for every \(G \in \C\), Splitter has a winning strategy for the \((r,s)\)-splitter game on \(G\). \end{fact}
+\begin{fact}[\cite{grokresie17}] A class \(\CC\) of graphs is nowhere dense if for every \(r > 0\) there is an \(s > 0\) such that for every \(G \in \CC\), Splitter has a winning strategy for the \((r,s)\)-splitter game on \(G\). \end{fact}

-In a modified version of the game, in each round Splitter not only picks a vertex \(v\), but also a radius \(r' \leq r\), and the game continues in \(N_{r'}(v)\).
-Clearly, this does not help Connector, and the fact remains true for the same \(s\).
+In a modified version of the game, in each round Connector not only picks a vertex \(v\), but also a new radius \(r' \leq r\), and the game continues in \(N_{r'}(v)\).
+Clearly, reducing the radius does not help Connector, and the fact remains true for the same \(s\).
 Nevertheless, it will be convenient for us later to work with this modified version of the game.

-A graph class is \emph{effectively nowhere dense} if it is nowhere dense and the winning strategy of Splitter is computable.
-In this paper, we only consider effectively nowhere dense graph classes.
+A graph class is \emph{effectively nowhere dense} if it is nowhere dense and $s$ is given by a computable function $f(r)$.
+In this paper, we consider only effectively nowhere dense graph classes.

-\subparagraph*{Types} Let us fix such a vocabulary \(\tau\) in the following and assume graphs are \(\tau\)-coloured. \(\FO[\tau]\) denotes the set of all formulas of first-order logic of vocabulary \(\tau\), and \(\FO[\tau,q]\) denotes the subset of \(\FO[\tau]\) consisting of all formulas of quantifier rank up to \(q\).
-For coloured graphs, the signature includes the edge relation symbol as well as all colouring relation symbols.
+\subparagraph*{Types} Let us fix a vocabulary \(\tau\) (of coloured graphs) in the following and assume that all graphs are \(\tau\)-coloured. \(\FO[\tau]\) denotes the set of all formulas of first-order logic of vocabulary \(\tau\), and \(\FO[\tau,q]\) denotes the subset of \(\FO[\tau]\) consisting of all formulas of quantifier rank up~to~\(q\).